Traffic graph shows 2X the actual traffic on VLAN interfaces.

 Also, what is it actually showing?
 Is that the actual output of the underling parent interface?
 If so, that's a number I've often wished pfSense could display, particularly since my parent interfaces are LAGGs and I don't have an easy way to see aggregate bandwidth through the system.

-#20 Updated by Ermal Luçi almost 4 years ago
+#20 Updated by Ermal Luçi about 4 years ago

 - Status changed from New to Confirmed